bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Cloudy
+- Rain
-- 87% humidity
+- 84% humidity
-- 7 mph wind
+- 8 mph wind
 - 100% cloud cover
 - 56 AQI 🟨
-- 1.25 inches of rain in the past 24 hours
+- 1.23 inches of rain in the past 24 hours
-- 0.07 inches of rain expected in the next 48 hours
+- 0.18 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>